-These consolidated financial statements have been prepared on a historical cost basis except for financial instruments classified as financial instruments at fair value through profit or loss, which are stated at their fair value.
+These consolidated financial statements have been prepared on a historical cost basis except for financial instruments measured at their fair value.
 In addition, these financial statements have been prepared using the accrual basis of accounting except for cash flow information.